Vision and Values

 Values

-Our vision however, is lived out through four core values which have biblical underpinning (verse or linked bible story):
+Our vision however, is lived out through four core values which have biblical underpinning (linked bible story from the Storyteller Bible):

-Love: The Kind Stranger, Luke 10 (The Good Samaritan)
+Love: Luke 10 The Kind Stranger (The Good Samaritan)

 Our School Prayer says: